Statins are some of the most commonly prescribed heart drugs in the UK.

 High cholesterol is bad because it can clog up your arteries, increasing your risk of a heart attack and stroke.

-Doctors will prescribe a statin if they believe you’re at increased risk of cardiovascular disease.
+Doctors will prescribe a statin if they believe you’re at increased risk of cardiovascular disease and can benefit from using this medicine.

 They’ll make this call based on a number of factors, including your age – heart disease risk increases as you get older.